 Therefore, the question here arises is what is the right mindset.
 There is no defined answer to it.
 It varies from person to person based on their tenacity and risk appetite.
 Perseverance helps them face rejection and handle tougher situations while having the right risk appetite can help to choose the right opportunities.

-8. Go beyond the business
+8. Go beyond mere business

-“Being helpful” concept always provides the trust relationship.
+The “Being helpful” concept always provides the trust relationship.
 While trying to sell the product, understand the lead’s problem, and see if your product or service can help him/her.
 If not, be helpful, go beyond the business, and suggest the proper solution.
 It may not provide you a sale at that moment, but trust will be there.

+Being helpful and humane is good to have.
 Providing all kinds of assistance and aid for your customers is good to have.
 Make sure that you don’t go overboard.
 Align your business goals and being helpful to your customers.
 It is this alignment that will build a trusting relationship as well as grow revenue drastically.
 Do not forget to share your stories as well as ask your customers to share their stories.
 When word spreads about this kind of customer-buyer ties, you will gain the leads’ referral or regain the same lead when s/he needs help from you.

 9. Reach out to SQLs immediately